graphql-java/graphql-java/docs/defer.rst

 A naive approach would be to make two queries to get the most important data first but there is now a better way.

-There is ``experimental`` support for deferred execution in graphql-java.
+There is support for deferred execution in graphql-java.

 .. code-block:: graphql